lisamelton/video_transcoding/README.md

 ## Installation

-My Video Transcoding tools are designed to work on OS X, Linux and Windows.
+My Video Transcoding tools are designed to work on macOS, Linux and Windows.
 They're packaged as a Gem and require Ruby version 2.0 or later.
 See "[Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/)" if you don't have the proper version on your platform.

 Use this command to install the package: